8 Logic and control flow

 3. Write a logical expression that tests whether x is between 10 and 20 (inclusive).

-The &, |, !, and xor() you just learned are physical operations, implemented as tiny circuits called logic gates inside every processor.
+The &, |, !, and xor() you use in R correspond to physical circuits called logic gates inside every processor.

-An AND gate has two input wires and one output wire.
-The output is 1 (high voltage) only when both inputs are 1.
+An AND gate has two input wires and one output wire; the output is 1 (high voltage) only when both inputs are 1.
 An OR gate outputs 1 when at least one input is 1.
 A NOT gate (also called an inverter) has one input and flips it: 1 becomes 0, 0 becomes 1.
 An XOR gate outputs 1 when the inputs differ.

 AND gate OR gate XOR gate NOT gate